Travel Tips for Full Immersion Language Learning

 Now, as a quick aside, just to paint the proverbial picture of Old San Juan, it’s a historic neighborhood of no more than a few dozen streets within the confines of the larger, more metropolitan San Juan.
 This is where we spent nearly every minute of our five days.
 Above its narrow, cobblestone roads sit the centuries-old buildings of Old San Juan that look to be straight out of a Hemingway novel.
 The old town is completely surrounded by a city wall that served to protect it at various points during its 500+ year history, as the Dutch and British continually attempted to rob the Spanish of their serene island town.

-Anyhow, back to our somewhat-forced immersion experience.
+Anyhow, back to our somewhat forced immersion experience.

-One rule of thumb I like to follow for fitting in like a local is to live in the actual homes of the locals.
+One rule of thumb I like to follow to fit in like a local is to live in the actual homes of the locals.
 This is where Airbnb comes into the picture.
 We wound up staying in a centuries-old home that, although recently renovated, had kept its character with hand-carved wooden beams and an old stone floor throughout the living space.
 It even had a view of the ocean.
 Nightly cost?
 Around $50.

 We made it a point to leave the apartment an hour before lunch and dinner each day to wander around until we found the most inconspicuous, local-looking restaurants possible.
 How did we identify them?
 We’d find the ones with the fewest Americans inside and an atmosphere that didn’t necessarily feel like something you’d find in the parking lot next door to your average American shopping mall.
 Once going inside, we’d test the host/hostess with Spanish (Rule #1).
 If they responded back in Spanish, we knew we’d found a good place.
 A few times, once seated, we’d get an English-language menu.
 At this point, we would abide by rule #3 (the “Denmark” card) and ask for the Spanish menu.
 This was a great way to learn words like “mofongo” (an AMAZING dish) and stay brushed up on our ordering skills.